 Points of interest in San Miguel de Allende include the Spanish colonial churches such as the Parroquia de San Miguel Arcángel.
 The Mercado de Artesanía, San Miguel de Allende's artisan market, is also fun to visit.
 Families also won’t want to miss spending an afternoon playing at the Parque Benito Juárez.

-For food lovers, this walking tour offered by Taste of San Miguel is a must to experience all the flavors of Mexico:
+If you're a food lover, take this walking tour offered by Taste of San Miguel to experience all the flavors of Mexico:

 San Miguel de Allende by the numbers:

 The Pacific Coast states are known for their tropical climates.
 Along the coast of these states, families can find plenty of beach destinations for the safest vacations in Mexico.
 But inland cities are also worth visiting.

 Amazing cities in this region that are among the safest places to visit in Mexico include Puerto Vallarta in Jalisco state, Oaxaca City in Oaxaca state, and San Cristobal de las Casas in Chiapas state.
 Other safe places in Mexico to consider visiting include the city of Tequila in Jalisco, and the cities of Palenque, Tuxtla-Guitierrez, and Tapachula in the state of Chiapas.
 Additionally, the city of Santa Maria Huatulco, a beach town located near the small town of Puerto Escondido in Oaxaca state is a beautiful and safe beach destination.